damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

 </div>

 ### Unit Tests
-Your existing unit tests should run fine on Gitlab CI without adjustment.
+Your existing unit tests should run fine on GitLab CI without adjustment.
 You can see the sample app's unit tests [here](https://gitlab.com/greysonp/gitlab-ci-android/tree/master/app/src/test/java/com/greysonparrelli/gitlabciandroid).
 They don't use [Robolectric](http://robolectric.org/), but nothing is stopping you from doing so.

 ### Functional/Emulator Tests
 Functional tests run on an emulator and therefore have a tendency to be finnicky.
 Because they run on an actual device, any number of things could happen to screw up the test.
 One of those things is that the screen could lock.
 As a result, the sample project includes a base class for tests that ensures that screen locking won't be an issue.
 Before each tests, the following is run: